John Cleese: Activism and politics

 In 2011, Cleese declared his appreciation for Britain's coalition government between the Conservatives and Liberal Democrats, saying: "I think what's happening at the moment is rather interesting.
 The Coalition has made everything a little more courteous and a little more flexible.
 I think it was quite good that the Liberal Democrats had to compromise a bit with the Tories."
 He also criticised the previous Labour government, commenting: "Although my inclinations are slightly left-of-centre, I was terribly disappointed with the last Labour government.
 Gordon Brown lacked emotional intelligence and was never a leader."
 Cleese also reiterated his support for proportional representation.

 In April 2011, Cleese said that he had declined a life peerage for political services in 1999.
 Outgoing leader of the Liberal Democrats Paddy Ashdown had put forward the suggestion shortly before stepping down, with the idea that Cleese would take the party whip and sit as a working peer, but the actor quipped that he "realised this involved being in England in the winter and I thought that was too much of a price to pay."
-Cleese also declined a CBE title in 1996 as he thought, "they were silly."
+Cleese had declined a CBE title in 1996 as he thought they were "silly".

 In an interview with The Daily Telegraph in 2014, Cleese expressed political interest about the UK Independence Party, saying that although he was in doubt as to whether he was prepared to vote for it, he was attracted to its challenge to the established political order and the radicalism of its policies on the United Kingdom's membership of the European Union.
 He expressed support for immigration, but also concern about the integration of immigrants into British culture.

 Talking to Der Spiegel in 2015, Cleese expressed a critical view on what he saw as a plutocracy that was unhealthily developing control of the governance of the First World's societies, stating that he had reached a point when he "saw that our existence here is absolutely hopeless.
 I see the rich have got a stranglehold on us.
 If somebody had said that to me when I was 20, I would have regarded him as a left-wing loony."

-In 2016, Cleese publicly supported Brexit in the 2016 referendum on leaving the European Union.
+In 2016, Cleese publicly supported Brexit in the referendum on leaving the European Union.
 He tweeted: "If I thought there was any chance of major reform in the EU, I'd vote to stay in.
 But there isn't.
 Sad."
 Cleese said that "EU bureaucrats" had taken away "any trace of democratic accountability" and suggested they should "give up the euro, introduce accountability."